Best Travel Insurance for Australia

 Frequently Asked Questions

-- There are a few ways to get COVID-19 coverage for your travel insurance.
-You can either get COVID-19 coverage as an add-on benefit or as part of an existing insurance plan, through your preferred travel insurance mobile app, website or insurance agent.
+- There are a few ways to get your ideal travel insurance plan.
+You can either get it through your preferred travel insurance mobile app, website or insurance agent.
 Some travel insurance companies offer COVID-19 coverage as an add-on benefit to an existing plan, while others include COVID-19 coverage benefits in their range of travel insurance plans.